-e.g. if $\sum{j \in W} \omega_j(t) > 0$, that is to say, there is a net increase in wind output, then (controllable) generator output will proportionally decrease.
+e.g. if $\sum{j \in W} \omega_j(t) > 0$ , that is to say, there is a net increase in wind output, then (controllable) generator output will proportionally decrease.

 Eq.
 (1.13) describes how generation will adjust to wind changes, under current power engineering practice.
-The hazard embodied in this relationship is that the quantities $\omega_j(t)$ can be large resulting in sudden and large changes in power flows, large enough to substantially overload power lines and thereby cause their tripping, a highly undesirable feature that compromises grid stability.
-The risk of such overloads can be expected to increase (see [20]); this is due to a projected increase of renewable penetration in the future, accompanied by the decreasing gap between normal operation and limits set by line capacities.
-Lowering of the TL limits (the f{ij}^{max} quantities in Eqs.
+The hazard embodied in this relationship is that the quantities $\omega_j(t)$ can be large resulting in stochastic changes in power flows, significant enough to overload power lines.
+The risk of such overloads can be expected to increase (see [19]); this is due to a projected increase of renewable penetration in the future, accompanied by the decreasing gap between normal operation and limits set by line capacities.
+Lowering of the thermal limits (the $f{ij}^{max}$ quantities in Eqs.
 (1.11)) can succeed in deterministically preventing overloads, but it also forces excessively conservative choices of the generation re-dispatch, potentially causing extreme volatility of the electricity markets.
-See e.g. the discussion in [46] on abnormal price fluctuations in markets that are heavily reliant on renewables.
+See e.g. the discussion in [50] on abnormal price fluctuations in markets that are heavily reliant on renewables.

 1.4.
 Using chance constraints.
 Power lines do not fail (i.e., trip) instantly when their flow thermal limits are exceeded.
-A line carrying flow that exceeds the line's thermal limit will gradually heat up and possibly sag, increasing the probability of an arc (short circuit) or even a contact with neighboring lines, with ground, with vegetation or some other object.
-Each of these events will result in a trip.
-The precise process is extremely difficult to calibrate (this would require, among other factors, an accurate representation of wind strength and direction in the proximity of the line)1.
+A line carrying flow that exceeds the line's thermal limit will gradually heat up and possibly sag, and through a variety of processes (such as a contact), may then trip.
+The precise process is extremely difficult to calibrate.
 Additionally, the rate at which a line overheats depends on its overload which may dynamically change (or even temporarily disappear) as flows adjust due to external factors; in our case fluctuations in renewable outputs.
-What can be stated with certainty is that the longer a line stays overheated, the higher the probability that it will trip - to put it differently, if a line remains overheated long enough, then, after a span possibly measured in minutes, it will trip.
-In summary, (thermal) tripping of a line is primarily governed by the historical pattern of the overloads experienced by the line, and thus it may be influenced by the status of other lines (implicitly, via changes in power flows); further, exogenous factors can augment the impact of overloads.
+What can be stated with certainty is that the longer a line stays overheated, the higher the probability that it will trip - to put it differently, if a line remains overheated over a duration possibly measured in minutes, it will trip.